 Cedar Breaks National Monument

 Cedar Breaks National Monument is a nice hideout from the crowds and the summer heat that you’ll experience at nearby Zion National Park.
-Located at 10,350 feet elevation, summer temperatures are low and camp sites are easy to find at Point Supreme Campground.
+Located at 10,350 feet (3.154 m) elevation, summer temperatures are low and camp sites are easy to find at Point Supreme Campground.
 We arrived early to find a choice of first-come-first-served sites.

-Camping at this elevation can be surprisingly cold, even mid summer.
+Camping at this elevation can be very cold, even mid summer.
 At a stormy night we needed all our clothing (including woolen hat and down jacket) to get a comfortable sleep.
 The camping has very nice big spots, each with a picnic table and a fire pit.
 There are also restrooms with showers, chopped firewood, and water spigots.

 But more importantly, the view here was so impressive I did not think of all these facts at all.
 I stood there with my loved one and we could only respond to the majestic beauty in silence.